Honor and Duty

 As much as I like to point out how human nature is constant, there comes a time when we must recognize the need for change.
 Nor are we fixed in a certain morality; we’ve seen society update its expectations over the centuries, from the Emancipation Proclamation and the 14th Amendment to the Civil Rights Act, and more.

 Each of us has a moral code, and that's what defines our integrity.
-But society operates with a sense of group morality, which involves judgement, shame and exclusion as well as kindness.
+But society operates with a sense of group morality, which involves judgment, shame, and exclusion as well as kindness.
 We may think we're limited in our ability to evolve our morality, but the speed at which we're seeing cultural change backed by a desire for ethics and integrity is astonishing.

 According to Allen Buchanan, Professor of Philosophy and Professor of Law at Duke University,